danielgaooooo/chem-tools/README.md

 ```

 ## Formatting Your Data
 The program expects your data file to be formatted in a certain way.
-That
+See `example.txt`
-format is:
+for an example.
+That format is:
 ```
 SUM
 ERROR